keshibat/portfolio/README.md

-# Udacity Fullstack Nanodegree: Portfolio Project
+# Portfolio

 ## Project Info
+This is my portfolio, highlighting key projects I built.

-Build a project portfolio based on the mock-up provided.
+Originally built as part of the Udacity Full Stack Nanodegree.
+The specification was to build a project portfolio based on the mock-up provided.
 The site must follow HTML and CSS guidelines.

-## Status
-*Completed*

-## Source Code
-Source code is located in the [app](https://github.com/cubiio/portfolio/tree/master/app) folder.

 ## Built with
 - HTML5
+- Nunjucks templates
 - Sass
 - CSS3 Flexbox
 - Javascript
 - Gulp to automate tasks

-## Demo
+## Source Code
-For the purposes of the Udacity project, a demo is live [here](http://cubiio-portfolio.surge.sh/) hosted by [surge.sh](https://surge.sh/).
+Source code is located in the [app](https://github.com/cubiio/portfolio/tree/master/app) folder.

 ## Website
 My portfolio is live at [samatkins.me](http://samatkins.me/).